reestyle-it/cli-p/README.md

 ```
 ```
 $ cli-p set  <-- no arguments
-Currently set to 8.1.1 - Available versions are
+Currently set to 8.1.1 - Installed versions are:
 8.1.1 *
 7.4.27
 ```
 ```
 $ cli-p remove  <-- no arguments
 Remove PHP version
-Available versions are:
+Installed versions are:
 8.1.1 *
 7.4.27
 ```